Umesh-01/Java/Test/README.md

 #### Question 7
 Write a program to print the color name, based on color code.
 If color code in not valid then print "Invalid Code".
 R->Red, B->Blue, G->Green, O->Orange, Y->Yellow, W->White.

+#### Question 8
+Write a program to accept name and age of a person from the command prompt(passed as arguments when you execute the class) and ensure that the age entered is >=18 and < 60.

+Display proper error messages.

+The program must exit gracefully after displaying the error message in case the arguments passed are not proper.
+(Hint : Create a user defined exception class for handling errors.)